Total Produce executives eye Dole merger bonuses

 Total Produce’s executive chairman Carl McCann, chief executive Rory Byrne and finance director Frank Davis stand to receive special bonuses on the completion of a merger of the group with US peer Dole Foods to create the world’s largest fresh fruit and vegetable supplier with $9.7 billion (€7.9 billion) of sales.

-Documents published on Wednesday relating to the planned tie-up and US flotation of the combined entity, to be called Dole Plc, following an initial public offering (IPO), said that it is “contemplated that one-time awards will be granted to our executive directors in connection with the transactions”.
+Documents published on Wednesday relating to the planned tie-up and US flotation of the combined entity, to be called Dole plc, following an initial public offering (IPO), said it was “contemplated that one-time awards will be granted to our executive directors in connection with the transactions”.

 “These grants will be effective upon the IPO date and may include cash-based awards and shares-based awards.
 The precise breakdown between cash and share portions will be determined by the compensation committee and the board prior to the IPO date,” it said.
 The document did not put a value on the potential awards.

-Mr Byrne will become CEO of Dole plc and Mr Davis will take on the role of chief financial officer, while Dole Foods’ chief operating officer, Johan Linden, will retain the same title within the merged group.
+Mr Byrne will become chief executive of Dole plc and Mr Davis will take on the role of chief financial officer, while Dole Foods’ chief operating officer, Johan Linden, will retain the same title within the merged group.

-Total Produce first announced the planned combination in February, saying that Dole Plc will be headquartered in Dublin but listed in the US.
+Total Produce first announced the planned combination in February, saying that Dole plc would be headquartered in Dublin but listed in the United States.

 Dole plc hopes to raise $500 million to $700 million by way of a public flotation in the US, possibly as early as June.
 The move will see Total Produce de-list from the Euronext Dublin and the London Stock Exchange.